Chords & Chord Progressions: Major Triads, Theory & Ear Training

 Sample at 120 beats per minute…

-Major Triads, All Keys (MP3 Play Along Practice Tracks)
+Major Triads, All Keys (MP3 Play Along Tracks)

 The benefits of playing along with a click track at various tempos cannot be overstated: very slowly at first to have enough time to “think about everything”, then fast enough to be forced to “play without thinking”.